Barney & Clyde by Gene Weingarten; Dan Weingarten & David Clark for November 25, 2012

 8. Missing large

-Flapperhatgirl! over 11 years ago
+Flapperhatgirl! almost 12 years ago

 When I took the PSAT about a month ago it required us to copy out a statement in cursive.
 Most of the kids didn’t know how to write in cursive and the teacher just told us to fake it.